formancehq/numary-sdk-python/docs/TransactionsApi.md

 import time
 import ledgerclient
 from ledgerclient.api import transactions_api
-from ledgerclient.model.error_response import ErrorResponse from ledgerclient.model.create_transactions200_response import CreateTransactions200Response
+from ledgerclient.model.transactions import Transactions from ledgerclient.model.transactions_response import TransactionsResponse from ledgerclient.model.create_transactions400_response import CreateTransactions400Response
+from ledgerclient.model.create_transaction409_response import CreateTransaction409Response
-from ledgerclient.model.transactions import Transactions from pprint import pprint
+from pprint import pprint
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.